ismaelfaro/animation-tag/README.md

 # animation-tag
-Polymer Web Component to create easy animations effects
+Polymer Web Component to apply simple and fast animation effects.

+It is a wrapper of Animate.css.
+Check the animation examples in [Animate.css] (http://daneden.me/animate)

 Documentation and Demo [http://ismaelfaro.github.io/animation-tag](http://ismaelfaro.github.io/animation-tag)